 The point to remember from this example is that level 2 routing and level 1 routing are independent of one another.
 The source node uses level 1 routing to send the packet to its nearest level 2 router.
-The level 2 router uses level 2 routing to pick the least costly path to the destination area.
-The level 2 router in the destination area then uses level 1 routing to send the packet to the destination node within its area.
+The level 2 router uses level 2 router in the destination area then uses level 1 routing to send the packet to the destination area then uses level 1 routing to send the packet to the destination node within its area.
 Therefore, any time you have a situation where an area is reachable, but a node within the area is not reachable from all level 2 routers in that area, you have a potential partitioned area problem.